ivadomed/multimodal-registration/README.md

 pip install .
 cd ..
-conda install -c conda-forge tensorflow pip install --upgrade tensorflow
+conda install -c conda-forge tensorflow
 ```
+4. Upgrade tensorflow: `pip install --upgrade tensorflow`
-4. Check the sections below for how to use the different features available
+5. Check the sections below for how to use the different features available

 ## Training an agnostic registration model